Below, you will learn about seven types of poisonous spiders found in the United States that are DANGEROUS to people.

-- Bristles on their hind legs that they use to cover their prey with silk once it has been trapped.
+- Bristles on their hind legs, which they use to cover their prey with silk once it has been trapped.

-Black Widows are the most venomous spider in the United States!
+Black Widows are the most venomous spiders in the United States!

 Black Widows have a bizarre mating ritual.
 It begins with the male coming to the female’s web and destroying it.
-By doing that, the male reduces the female’s pheromones and makes the web less attractive to other males.
+This reduces the female’s pheromones and makes the web less attractive to other males.

 - Latrodectus geometricus

 - Males are roughly half the size of females.
-Look for an orange spot on the underside of the abdomen that may be broken into two spots.
+Look for an orange spot on the abdomen that may be broken into two spots.